Form Designer

 The palette is displayed to the left and is the toolbox from which you can build from.
 It contains a drag-and-drop collection of controls that can be added to your forms by dragging them into the design space on the right.

-Design Space¶
+Design Space

-The design space where your form is built and layed out is on the right.
+The design space where your form is built is on the right.
 It provides a WYSIWYG (What You See Is What You Get) rendering of the form as it would appear to users, and allows you to rearrange and manipulate the form as needed.
 Clicking on a control will also cause the properties of that control to be displayed in the lower left.

 Note